-Prescription drugs are an important intervention to decrease the complications of medical conditions, but interactions between prescription drugs and certain foods, supplements and herbs can result in detrimental consequences.
-Instead of a positive outcome, food-drug interactions can affect the intended action of a medication regimen negatively by decreasing its effectiveness and leading to increased morbidity, extended treatment duration or hospitalization.
-The number of people taking prescription drugs increases every year, and healthcare providers need to be well versed in the potential interactions of prescription drugs with food, food substances and dietary supplements, to educate patients appropriately and help lessen potentially adverse effects.
+Prescription drugs interact with certain foods, supplements, and herbs with detrimental consequences.
+Instead of a positive outcome, food-drug interactions can negatively affect the intended action of a medication regimen by decreasing its effectiveness and leading to increased morbidity, extended treatment duration, or hospitalization.
+Food-drug interactions can also lessen quality of life if the medication is not controlling symptoms when the effectiveness of the medication is compromised by food.
+In certain populations, including older adults and those with compromised organ systems, the effects of food-drug interactions are more significant.
+The number of people taking prescription drugs increases every year, and healthcare providers need to be well versed in the potential interactions of prescription drugs with food, food substances, and dietary supplements to educate patients appropriately and help lessen potentially adverse effects.

-The goal of this prescription drug-food interaction continuing education module is to inform dietitians, dietary managers, fitness professionals, health educators and occupational therapists regarding the adverse effects and effectiveness of prescription drugs caused by the intake of certain food, food substances and dietary supplements.
-After reading this module, the participant will be able to:
+The goal of this continuing education program is to educate healthcare professionals about the adverse outcomes and change in effectiveness of prescription drugs caused by the intake of certain foods, food substances, and dietary supplements.
+After studying the information presented here, you will be able to:

 - Identify at least five factors affecting the therapeutic outcome of drug therapy

-- Identify potential grapefruit-drug interactions and the potential effect on the body
+- Identify potential grapefruit-drug interactions and the potential effects on the body

 - Identify five common herbal preparations or supplements that interfere with the pharmacokinetics of certain drugs